Best Mid-Size SUVs in Canada: Our 10 Top Picks

 It’s no secret that the mid-size SUV has replaced the minivan.
 It’s easy to understand why.
 These vehicles offer similar if not identical cargo space while adding the all-wheel drive capability and towing capacity of a sport utility vehicle.
 They’ve become so popular, that pretty much all car makers now offer one, and the selection has never been this good.

-Here are our 10 top picks for the best and most current 2-row, mid-size models.
+Here are our 10 top picks for the best mid-size SUV models, focusing on the most current offerings in the 2-row segment.

 10) Chevrolet Traverse – practical & affordable